2017 Battle of Pilot Knob Reenactment

-Information to help you plan your Civil War History Vacation
+Information to help you plan your Missouri Civil War History Vacation

-to attend the Reenactment of the Battle of Pilot Knob at Fort
+here for the story about the Battle of Pilot Knob

 story of how Missouri became embroiled in the Civil War conflict and